Windcatcher: Convection

 Buoyancy is usually not the main effect driving windcatcher air circulation during the day.

 In a windless environment, a windcatcher can still function using the stack effect.
 The hot air, which is less dense, tends to travel upwards and escape out the top of the house via the windtower.

-Heating of the windtower itself can heat the air inside (making it a solar chimney), so that it rises and pulls air out of the top of the house, creating a draft.
+Heating of the windtower itself can heat the air inside (making it a solar chimney and solar updraft tower), so that it rises and pulls air out of the top of the house, creating a draft.
 This effect can be enhanced with a heat source at the bottom of the windtower (such as humans, ~80 Watts each), but this heats the house and makes it less comfortable.
 A more practical technique is to cool the air as it flows down and in, using heat reservoirs and/or evaporative cooling.

 A takhtabush is a space similar to the ancient Roman tablinum, opening both onto a heavily shaded courtyard and onto a rear garden court (the garden side being shaded with a mashrabiya lattice).
 It is designed to capture a cross-draft.
 The breeze is at least partly driven by convection (since one court will generally be warmer than the other), and may also be driven by wind pressure and evaporative cooling, so the garden and courtyard are used as windcatchers.

 Buoyancy forces are used to cause night flushing.